Causes of Pain and Burning in the Achilles Tendon

 Summary

-Inflammation that causes tendonitis is most common among athletes and results from repetitive stress.
-However, it can also stem from health conditions like obesity or a bone spur and, in rare cases, injury.
+Tendonitis is common among athletes and results from repetitive stress.
+It can also stem from health conditions like obesity or a bone spur and, in rare cases, injury.
+If tendonitis is not treated, you may develop Achilles tendinosis, a more serious and chronic condition.
+People with tendinosis may need a special rehabilitation program, orthotic shoes, and lifestyle changes.

 The sudden, severe pain of an Achilles tendon rupture requires immediate medical attention.
 A healthcare provider is likely to recommend surgery to repair the rupture as soon as possible.
 For any Achilles tendon pain, speak to a healthcare provider so that you can get the right diagnosis and treatment before the condition gets worse.